Best Practices for Working with Vertex Data

 Some models add vertices to improve lighting details or rendering quality.
 This is usually done when values are calculated for each vertex and interpolated across the triangle during the rasterization stage.
 For example, if you directed a spotlight at the center of a triangle, its effect might go unnoticed because the brightest part of the spotlight is not directed at a vertex.
 By adding vertices, you provide additional interpolant points, at the cost of increasing the size of your vertex data and the calculations performed on the model.
 Instead of adding additional vertices, consider moving calculations into the fragment stage of the pipeline instead:

-If your application uses OpenGL ES 2.0, then your application performs the calculation in the vertex shader and assigns it to a varying variable.
+If your app uses OpenGL ES 2.0 or later, then your app performs the calculation in the vertex shader and assigns it to a varying variable.
 The varying value is interpolated by the graphics hardware and passed to the fragment shader as an input.
 Instead, assign the calculation’s inputs to varying variables and perform the calculation in the fragment shader.
 Doing this changes the cost of performing that calculation from a per-vertex cost to a per-fragment cost, reduces pressure on the vertex stage and more pressure on the fragment stage of the pipeline.
-Do this when your application is blocked on vertex processing, the calculation is inexpensive and the vertex count can be significantly reduced by the change.
+Do this when your app is blocked on vertex processing, the calculation is inexpensive and the vertex count can be significantly reduced by the change.

 Avoid Storing Constants in Attribute Arrays

 If your models include attributes that uses data that remains constant across the entire model, do not duplicate that data for each vertex.
-OpenGL ES 2.0 applications can either set a constant vertex attribute or use a uniform shader value to hold the value instead.
-OpenGL ES 1.1 application should use a per-vertex attribute function such as glColor4ub or glTexCoord2F instead.
+OpenGL ES 2.0 and 3.0 apps can either set a constant vertex attribute or use a uniform shader value to hold the value instead.
+OpenGL ES 1.1 app should use a per-vertex attribute function such as glColor4ub

 When specifying the size of each of your attribute’s components, choose the smallest data type that provides acceptable results.
 Here are some guidelines: